Argiope caesarea

 Argiope caesarea is a species of orb-weaver spider.

 Description

 Argiope caesarea has long, black legs and a yellow and black striped abdomen consistent with many other spiders is this genus.

 Range

-This species is native to the south of China and north of India, being sighted most often in Meghalaya, Sikkim, and Yunnan.
+This species is native to the south of China and north of India, with any reported sightings of A. caesarea occurring in China, India, Viet Nam, Nepal, Thailand, and Myanmar.